-With an existing house nestled at the base of a steep incline, an imposing driveway and staircase made for a less-than-ideal connection to the street, while an existing pool at the summit of the hill remained detached from the main living spaces.
-The client's brief was for a renovation that would forge a stronger connection to both the street and the elevated pool, while inviting more natural light and ventilation into the home.
+With an existing house located at the bottom of a steep hill with an imposing driveway and lengthy staircase, the approach to the original house was less than ideal and an existing pool at the top of the property remained detached from the living spaces of the home.
+The client's brief was for a renovation that would create a stronger connection to both the street and the existing pool, while inviting more natural light and ventilation into the home.

-A gatehouse and fence provides a new “front door” that opens up to a courtyard of gardens and decking wrapping around the original swimming pool connecting these spaces with the new alfresco and kitchen/dining area.
+At the street level, a new fence and gatehouse provides a new “front door” that opens up to a courtyard of gardens and decking wrapping around the original swimming pool connecting these outdoor spaces with the new kitchen and dining area.

-The design has worked with the challenging slope of the site, rather than fighting against and made use of the existing structures on the property to provide a totally reinvented home.
+The design of this home took the challenging slope of the site and transformed it into an opportunity, rather than a constraint, making use of the existing structures on the property whilst totally reinventing the home.

 Location: